a-lurker/a-lurker.github.io/docs/rex-beckett-posts.md

 end
 ```

-Function to check the state of a Z-Wave switch
+Function to check the state of a Z-Wave switch:

 ```lua
 function checkSwitch(dID, allow) local dID = 66